aidanhs/docker-socket-socat/README.md

 docker run -d -v /var/run/docker.sock:/docker.sock --name dsocket aidanhs/socket-socat
 ```

-you can have an instruction like this in your Dockerfile
+you can have instructions like this in your Dockerfile

 ```
+ENV DOCKER_HOST tcp://dsocket:2375
-RUN docker -H tcp://dsocket:2375 ps
+RUN docker ps
 ```

 and it'll work!